ankitdoi-coder/Book-Store-Web-Application-Full-Stack-Java/README.md

 ## Future Improvements

-- Store cart items in the database
+- New Login UI
 - User registration and profile management
 - Pagination and sorting on the homepage
 - RESTful APIs with Postman Collection
-- Payment Gateway Integration
+- Payment Gateway Integration Soon...

 ## License